TransposeData/transpose-python-sdk/docs/documentation.md

 You can learn more about the Transpose SDK and how it works below.

 ### SDK Classes
-The Transpose SDK uses custom classes to represent API responses.
+The Transpose SDK uses custom classes to represent API responses:

 #### Error Classes
 The SDK uses the following error classes to represent API errors: